 Demographics Drive Malaysia’s Property Market

-Six million new citizens, many of them part of a rising middle class, will drive real estate demand.
-Central locations in Kuala Lumpur and Penang should benefit most from these demographic trends.
+Six million new Malaysian citizens, many of them part of a rising middle class, will drive real estate demand.
+Central locations in cities like Kuala Lumpur and Penang should benefit most from these demographic trends.

-A greater number of people helps a lot when it comes to soaking up excess supply.
-That’s especially true in desirable areas with limited space.
-Furthermore, Malaysia’s urbanization will also increase demand as locals move from rural areas into cities.
+Malaysia’s increasing population will help a lot when it comes to soaking up excess supply in the long-term.
+That’s especially true in desirable areas with limited space, such as KLCC and Georgetown.

 Strong Malaysian Economy Shows Promise

-Ranked Southeast Asia’s third richest nation on a per capita GDP basis, living standards in Malaysia are close to a developed country’s.
-Yet their economy boasts better performance than some emerging markets.
+Ranked Southeast Asia’s third richest nation on a per capita GDP basis, Malaysia’s living standards are similar to those of a developed country.
+Yet their economy enjoys better performance than some emerging markets.

-Falling oil prices and weak exports caused problems over the past few years.
-However, the Malaysian economy is rather diverse and looks like it already overcame a temporary stall in growth through further diversifying outside of its dependence on commodities.
+Falling oil prices and weak exports caused problems in the late-2010s.
+However, the Malaysian economy overcame this temporary stall in growth through further diversifying outside of its dependence on commodities.

 Competitive Real Estate Prices in Malaysia

-You can still purchase city-center condos in Kuala Lumpur for under RM8,000 (US$2,000) per square meter.
+You can still purchase city-center condos in Kuala Lumpur for under RM12,000 (US$3,000) per square meter.
 That’s even cheaper than in Bangkok or Hanoi which are less developed cities.

 Skip the Next Western Recession